ShyamKumar-AI-DS/command-line-arguments-to-count-word/README.md

 ## PROGRAM:
 ~~~
 # Developed by Shyam Kumar.A
+# Ref no: 21001647
-#o write a program for getting the word count from the contents of a file using command line arguments.
+# To write a program for getting the word count from the contents of a file using command line arguments.

 import sys